Is Cause Marketing Right for My Business?

 While creating a company mission statement and publicizing company values is the first step to developing a relationship with their community, companies can further develop a relationship with local stakeholders through cause marketing: collaborative campaigns between a company and a non-profit organization.
 In fact, cause marketing may be a necessity for some, as two out of three consumers think it's important for businesses to get involved in key issues.

-Cause marketing campaigns can include raising money for local charities, sponsoring charitable events, and other partnerships that lend your company goodwill and values-based reputation in exchange for funding or outreach.
+Cause marketing campaigns can include raising money for local charities, sponsoring charitable events, and other partnerships that lend your company goodwill and a values-based reputation in exchange for funding or outreach.
 Every business can benefit from cause marketing—the challenge is finding the right cause, partner, and campaign strategy.
 Ask yourself these questions about your business to create a strong cause marketing strategy.

 What Are Your Business Goals?